nselby/nselby.github.io/_posts/2017-02-13-No-Sweden-Did-Not-See-A-70-Percent-Increase-In-Rapes-Last-Year.md

 But wait!
 Again!

-It turns out that, <a href="http://www.bra.se/download/18.366ea42214d6cb5d9d422fb0/1432649452367/Sammanfattning_anmalda_2014.pdf" target="_blank">http://www.bra.se/download/18.366ea42214d6cb5d9d422fb0/1432649452367/Sammanfattning_anmalda_2014.pdf">in 2014, reported rapes had increased by 11%</a>: "...anmälda våldtäkterna ökade med 11 procent till 6 700 brott.
+It turns out that, <a href="http://www.bra.se/download/18.366ea42214d6cb5d9d422fb0/1432649452367/Sammanfattning_anmalda_2014.pdf" target="_blank">in 2014, reported rapes had increased by 11%</a>: "...anmälda våldtäkterna ökade med 11 procent till 6 700 brott.
 Anmälda brott om grov kvinnofridskränkning minskade till 2 000 anmälda brott (–7 %), medan grov fridskränkning ökade till 1 770 anmälda brott (+2 %)," or, "...reported rapes increased by 11 percent, to 6,700.
 Reported "gross violations of women" decreased to 2,000 offenses, while "gross violation of integrity" increased 2%, to 1,770 reported offenses."

 Thus, comparing 2016 figures of 6,560 reported rapes to 2014 figures of 6,700 reported rapes, we see a decrease of 2.08% AFTER Sweden began taking in such large numbers of refugees.